Thought: Computationalism

 Computationalist theories of thinking, often found in the cognitive sciences, understand thinking as a form of information processing.
-These views developed with the rise of computers in the second part of the 20th century, when various theorists saw thinking in analogy to computer operations.
+These views have a forerunner in the mechanistic philosophy of Thomas Hobbes and developed with the rise of computers in the second part of the 20th century, when various theorists saw thinking in analogy to computer operations.
 On such views, the information may be encoded differently in the brain, but in principle, the same operations take place there as well, corresponding to the storage, transmission, and processing of information.
 But while this analogy has some intuitive attraction, theorists have struggled to give a more explicit explanation of what computation is.
 A further problem consists in explaining the sense in which thinking is a form of computing.

 The traditionally dominant view defines computation in terms of Turing machines, though contemporary accounts often focus on neural networks for their analogies.
 A Turing machine is capable of executing any algorithm based on a few very basic principles, such as reading a symbol from a cell, writing a symbol to a cell, and executing instructions based on the symbols read.
 This way it is possible to perform deductive reasoning following the inference rules of formal logic as well as simulating many other functions of the mind, such as language processing, decision making, and motor control.
 But computationalism does not only claim that thinking is in some sense similar to computation.
 Instead, it is claimed that thinking just is a form of computation or that the mind is a Turing machine.

 Computationalist theories of thought are sometimes divided into functionalist and representationalist approaches.
 Functionalist approaches define mental states through their causal roles but allow both external and internal events in their causal network.
 Thought may be seen as a form of program that can be executed in the same way by many different systems, including humans, animals, and even robots.
 According to one such view, whether something is a thought only depends on its role "in producing further internal states and verbal outputs".
 Representationalism, on the other hand, focuses on the representational features of mental states and defines thoughts as sequences of intentional mental states.
 In this sense, computationalism is often combined with the language of thought hypothesis by interpreting these sequences as symbols whose order is governed by syntactic rules.

 Various arguments have been raised against computationalism.
 In one sense, it seems trivial since almost any physical system can be described as executing computations and therefore as thinking.
 For example, it has been argued that the molecular movements in a regular wall can be understood as computing an algorithm since they are "isomorphic to the formal structure of the program" in question under the right interpretation.
 This would lead to the implausible conclusion that the wall is thinking.
 Another objection focuses on the idea that computationalism captures only some aspects of thought but is unable to account for other crucial aspects of human cognition.